 Get a Massage at Hamam

-Hamams are a must-visit places when in Turkey as they are local spas.
+Hamams are must-visit places when in Turkey as they are local spas.
 You can get a massage or a body scrub or even dip your whole body in mud.
 Probably the most famous one is the Ayasofia.

 Sheesha, also known as narguila, hookah, or whatever you want to call it, should definitely be smoked in Istanbul.
 There are many lounges where you can smoke it accompanied by some Turkish tea.

 Have a Drink at a Rooftop Bar